Cameron-Programer/RoadTrafficColision/documentation templates/docs/planning.md

 ### Options Considered
 There appear not be be any public facing products in this category that do what this project is attempting (most likely because its not a particularly profitable product)

-The few alternatives that I can see are:
+The only public alternative that I can see is:
 - OpenDataBristol - Users could just manually review the data
 	NOTE: There are other councils that publish data in this way (e.g. London) but they all fall under this category

 ### Expected Risks
+- Risk of negative feedback from the Council if this leads to increased scrutiny of their work
-- Risk of legal action if analysis of data is incorrect
+- Risk of negative sentiment towards drivers if this data shows that they are involved in the majority of collisions.
+- Risk of inaccurate analysis leading to someone going down a more dangerous route.

 ## Project Scope
-- Displaying analised RTC data
+- Displaying analysed RTC data
 - Having a visual display using a map
 	- Have an alternative for users who are using a screen reader.